School Uniforms in Japan

 We still have another article (so much) about another Japanese uniqueness.

-They are into Japanese lifestyle, food, the Edo era, and religion.
+They are in those topics.
+It is the Japanese lifestyle, food, the Edo era, and religion.
 If your curiosity isn’t satisfied yet, please look at other topics!

 OK, then, SEE YOU FOR NEXT UNIQUENESS!